shoaibkaleem/Github-Actions/README.md

-Repository containing all example and notes for the github action course. this has been edited
+Repository containing all example and notes for the github action course. this has been edited again.